 Saying “yes” to others is easy.
+But why do that when you can save money by saying no?

-But it takes courage to say “no”.
+It takes courage to say “no”.

 While saying “yes” has a time and place.
 Sometimes we do too much and take on more than we can handle.
 Especially when it comes to our finances.